shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 {% endraw %}
 ```

-When the directive encounters a prefix in the scope object, it will try to map it with the corresponding attribute of the directive element.
-It'll try to map the same attribute name if the prefix is not followed by extra name.
-For example:
+When the directive encounters a prefix in the scope property, it will look for an attribute ( with same property name ) on directive's html element.
+However, we can provide a different mapping between property and attributes.
+This is done by giving a separate attribute name after the prefix.
+Look at below code to make it more clear.

 ```javascript
 scope : {